Protein Misfolding and Assembly of Amyloid-beta and lipid membrane interactions in Alzheimer’s Disease

 For details see Dr Viles' profile page.

-Applications are invited from candidates with, or expecting to be awarded, at least an upper-second class bachelors degree (or equivalent qualification) in biochemistry (or similar).
+Applications are invited from candidates with, or expecting to be awarded, at least an upper-second class BSc (or equivalent qualification) in an area of biochemical sciences, although a Masters is preferable.
+International students are required to provide evidence of their proficiency in English language skills.
+Please see our entry requirements page for details.
 International students are required to provide evidence of their proficiency in English language skills.
 Please see our entry requirements page for details.

 The applicant must obtain an external source of funding.